openstack/nova/doc/source/user/config-drive.rst

    .. note::

-      If a user passes the ``--config-drive true`` flag to the :command:`nova boot` command, an administrator cannot disable the configuration drive.
+      If a user passes the ``--config-drive true`` flag to the :command:`openstack server create` command, an administrator cannot disable the configuration drive.

 #.
 If your guest operating system supports accessing disk by label, you
    can mount the configuration drive as the